fschutt/azul/README.md

 # azul

-# WARNING: This README has been written for the future (so I have a "spec" and don't need to update it for the 0.1 release).
-# The features advertised won't work yet, they will work when the 0.1 version releases on crates.io.
+# WARNING: The features advertised don't work yet.
 # See the /examples folder for an example of what's currently possible.

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)